acollign/netrunner-wiki/Getting-started.md

-This page contains all information you need to get startet with developing as well as usefull tips.
+This page contains all information you need to get startet with developing as well as usefull tips (see also [this issue](https://github.com/mtgred/netrunner/issues/328)).

 ## IDE